marcusziade/igscraper/README.md

 # Instagram Photo Scraper - Netrunner Edition

+> [!IMPORTANT]
+> ## ⚠️ CURRENTLY NON-FUNCTIONAL - Instagram API Changes (August 2025)
+>
+> **This scraper is currently not working due to recent Instagram API security updates.**
+>
+> Instagram has implemented new anti-automation measures that prevent this tool from accessing media content, even with valid session credentials.
+While the authentication appears to succeed, Instagram now blocks the actual photo fetching with 401 errors.
+>
+> **What happened:**
+> - Instagram updated their API security in late August 2025
+> - The `/api/v1/feed/user/` endpoint now requires additional verification
+> - Standard session cookies are no longer sufficient for automated access
+>
+> **Current status:**
+> - ❌ Cannot download photos (401 authentication errors)
+> - ❌ Session cookies alone are insufficient
+> - ✅ Core application logic remains solid
+> - ✅ Will resume working if/when Instagram API access is restored
+>
+> This is part of Instagram's ongoing efforts to prevent automated data collection.
+We're monitoring the situation, but there is no immediate fix available.
+>
+> ---

 A powerful Instagram photo downloader with cyberpunk aesthetics, built in Go.

 ## Features